camunda/camunda-platform-tutorials/solutions/ci-cd/README.md

 #### SaaS

-1. In [Console](https://console.cloud.camunda.io), navigate to the "Organization" > "Administration API".
-2. Click on "Create new credentials" and check the "Web Modeler API" box (this should automatically check at least "Get" and "Create" below "Web Modeler API").
+1. Create an API client [as described in the documentation](https://docs.camunda.io/docs/next/apis-tools/web-modeler-api/authentication/?authentication=saas) (with at least "Get" and "Create" scopes for "Web Modeler API").
-3. Click on "Create" and create a connector secret `WEB_MODELER_CLIENT_ID` and `WEB_MODELER_CLIENT_SECRET` in the cluster you want to use the blueprint in and set the values to the "Client ID" and "Client Secret" respectively.
+2Camunda can also be used to orchestrate your process development lifecycle (PDLC), covering all steps from change reviews to release activities..
+Click on "Create" and create a connector secret `WEB_MODELER_CLIENT_ID` and `WEB_MODELER_CLIENT_SECRET` in the cluster you want to use the blueprint in and set the values to the "Client ID" and "Client Secret" respectively.

 #### Self-Managed

-1. Create an M2M application for the Web Modeler API [as described in the documentation](https://docs.camunda.io/docs/apis-tools/web-modeler-api/authentication/) with at least `create:*` and `read:*` permissions.
+1. Create an M2M application for the Web Modeler API [as described in the documentation](https://docs.camunda.io/docs/apis-tools/web-modeler-api/authentication/?authentication=self-managed) with at least `create:*` and `read:*` permissions.
 2. [Follow the documentation](https://docs.camunda.io/docs/self-managed/connectors-deployment/connectors-configuration/#secrets) to create the connector secrets `WEB_MODELER_CLIENT_ID` and `WEB_MODELER_CLIENT_SECRET` in the cluster you want to use the blueprint in and set the values to the "Client ID" and "Client Secret" respectively.

 ### Set up the CI/CD blueprint in Web Modeler